shivkumar98/OCP-Java-Examples/src/revision_notes/chap09/README.md

 ### ⭐ Basic File Attributes ⭐
 #### 🌱 File Type Attributes 🌱
-* There are three methods defined within the Files class for determining type of a path.
+* There are three methods defined within the Files class for determining typmende of a path.
 * All of these return a boolean and do not throw checked exception:
 	- `Files.isDirectory(Path)` - true if path is a directory
 	- `Files.isRegularFile(Path)` - a regular file is defined as something which is NOT a directory, resource, or symbolic link